kallsbo/clonepi/README.md

 * Autostart
 * Nice case

 This was a quick and dirty project to actually use the HAT that was in my scrap bin.
 What ever you do don't do this on a Raspberry Pi 1, it's really slow.

+Before you use this, read this https://hackviking.com/2021/05/06/raspberry-pi-pains-of-the-past/